vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-The hindrances to the attainment are the multitude of obstacles that stand in the way of our attaining mokṣa , such as ignorance (avidyā), karma and vāsana or impression left in the mind by karma in previous births
+The hindrances to the attainment are the multitude of obstacles
+that stand in the way of our attaining mokṣa ,
+such as ignorance (avidyā), karma and vāsana or impression left in the mind by karma in previous births
 </details>

 <details><summary>Español</summary>

-The hindrances to the attainment are the multitude of obstacles that stand in the way of our attaining mokṣa , such as ignorance (avidyā), karma and vāsana or impression left in the mind by karma in previous births
+Los obstáculos para el logro
+son la multitud de obstáculos
+que se interponen en el camino de que nos alcancen mokṣa,
+como la ignorancia (avidyā), el karma y el vāsana o la impresión dejada en la mente
+por el karma en nacimientos anteriores
 </details>